impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

     ;;
 ```

 We're `cat`'ing a here-doc string containing a bunch of commands which will be evaluated by the shell function.
-[The fish docs](https://web.archive.org/web/20221009140752/https://fishshell.com/docs/current/cmds/set.html) tell us that `set -q` is how we test whether a variable has been defined.
+[The fish docs](https://web.archive.org/web/20221009140752/https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener"} tell us that `set -q` is how we test whether a variable has been defined.
 There's no output, but the exit code is the number of variables passed to `set -q` which were undefined.
 So since we only passed one variable to `set -q`, i.e. `RBENV_VERSION_OLD`, our exit code is 0 if `RBENV_VERSION_OLD` is defined and 1 if it is undefined.

-If our exit code is 1, according to [fish's `if` docs](https://web.archive.org/web/20221009122727/https://fishshell.com/docs/current/cmds/if.html), we'll execute the `else` branch, which just prints an error message to STDERR.
+If our exit code is 1, according to [fish's `if` docs](https://web.archive.org/web/20221009122727/https://fishshell.com/docs/current/cmds/if.html){:target="_blank" rel="noopener"}, we'll execute the `else` branch, which just prints an error message to STDERR.
 I was confused by the inclusion of `false` on the next line, since by now I've learned that bash doesn't have true "return values" the way that Ruby does; it only has exit statuses.
-After Googling around a bit for "bash booleans", I found [this StackOverflow link](https://web.archive.org/web/20221010223229/https://stackoverflow.com/questions/2953646/how-can-i-declare-and-use-boolean-variables-in-a-shell-script) which explains:
+After Googling around a bit for "bash booleans", I found [this StackOverflow link](https://web.archive.org/web/20221010223229/https://stackoverflow.com/questions/2953646/how-can-i-declare-and-use-boolean-variables-in-a-shell-script){:target="_blank" rel="noopener"} which explains:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-17mar23-851am.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </p>

 So here we're using `false` to send a command to the shell to exit with a non-zero return status.
-The above SO answer is for bash, but [it appears to work the same way in fish](https://fishshell.com/docs/current/cmds/false.html#cmd-false).
+The above SO answer is for bash, but [it appears to work the same way in fish](https://fishshell.com/docs/current/cmds/false.html#cmd-false){:target="_blank" rel="noopener"}.

 Back to the first of our `if` statements.
 If `RBENV_VERSION_OLD` is set and our exit code is 0, then we execute the logic inside this `if` statement.
 That logic is: